 If you don’t have the time right now to read our full guide to the best dog ramps available, our top pick is the Laura James Portable Folding Ramp.
 This was the outright winner through our extensive testing, research and analysis.
-However, read on and find out more.
+However, do make sure to read on and find out more.

-Sometimes, every dog needs a bit of a helping hand.
+Sometimes, dogs needs a bit of a helping hand.
 That goes for their owners, too!
-From little dogs, who find it a mission to jump on the sofa to larger breeds wanting to hop in and out of the boot of your car, you may find that, from time to time, you need a bit of extra support in getting your canines up and into vehicles, onto furniture and even the bed.
+From small dogs to larger breeds, you may find that, from time to time, you need a bit of extra support in getting your pooch up ramps and into vehicles and even onto furniture and or the bed.

 The products we will be reviewing in this guide include:

 - Laura James Portable Folding Pet Ramp

 - Hewitt & Blue Large Dog Ramp